IHE/ITI.MHD/input/pagecontent/ITI-67.md

 This parameter, of type token, specifies the format of the DocumentReference Resource, or in Document Sharing nomenclature, the formatCode of the Document Entry.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.

 **identifier**:
 This parameter, of type token, specifies an identifier for this DocumentReference and/or the contained document.
-The search results represent the results of a search on DocumentReference.masterIdentifier and DocumentReference.identifier.
+The search results represent the results of a search on DocumentReference.identifier.
 See [ITI TF-2x: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters) for additional constraints on the use of the token search parameter type.

 **patient**:
 This parameter is of type Reference(Patient).
 The Document Consumer may get this reference using the [PDQm](https://profiles.ihe.net/ITI/TF/Volume1/ch-38.html) or [PIXm](https://profiles.ihe.net/ITI/TF/Volume1/ch-41.html) Profile.
 When the patient parameter is used, the Patient reference would need to be accessible to both the Document Consumer and the Document Responder.